Isolated protest in eastern Cuba sparks dueling versions on social media | Law-Order

 Isolated protest in eastern Cuba sparks dueling versions on social media

+"Last night, Cuban security forces responded violently to peaceful protests in the town of Caimanera, beating citizens for demanding human rights," the embassy said on Twitter.
+"Cuba also shut down its Internet for fear of freedom of expression.
+The Cuban repression of the rights of its citizens is cruel and useless; freedom always wins."

-Dissidents have accused the Cuban government of blocking internet traffic countrywide when protests flare in a bid to contain anti-government sentiment.
+Dissidents and the United States have long accused the Cuban government of blocking internet traffic countrywide when protests flare in a bid to contain anti-government sentiment.
+Cuban officials, meanwhile, allege the United States uses social media to stoke unrest on the island in a bid to overthrow the government.
 Global web watchdog Netblocks showed a sharp drop in web traffic in Cuba on Saturday shortly after the protest was first reported.

 "Network data show a collapse in internet traffic in #Cuba amid protests for freedom and human rights centering around Caimanera, Guantanamo; connectivity remains intermittent at present with partial restoration noted," the internet monitor said on Twitter.
 The state-run media version of events appeared to blame the lack of internet access on a spike in web traffic.